-In the first term (Sep-Dec) you will take four core courses, including Introduction to Banking and Statistics for Finance.
-During the second term (Jan-May), you will take two remaining core courses and will also have the opportunity to choose two option courses, enabling you to tailor your learning towards your chosen career path.
-The dissertation is written over the summer (Jun-Aug) and is overseen by an academic supervisor, with the possibility of researching a live issue faced by a real company.
+In the first term (September-December) you will take four core courses, including Introduction to Banking and Statistics for Finance.
+During the second term (January-May), you will take two remaining core courses and will also have the opportunity to choose two option courses, enabling you to tailor your learning towards your chosen career path.
+The dissertation is written over the summer (June-August) and is overseen by an academic supervisor, with the possibility of researching a live issue faced by a real company.

 Our MSc is accredited by the Chartered Institute of Banking and all students automatically receive membership on enrollment, giving you access to exclusive events for professionals in the banking sector.
 Throughout the programme, we offer students opportunities to interact directly with banking practitioners by, for example, organising visits to UK financial institutions, hosting guest lecturers, and allowing students to work on dissertations proposed by financial organisations.
 In some cases, students are offered three-month paid internships to work on their dissertation projects in these institutions.

 The aim of the MSc in Banking and Risk is to give students the knowledge, understanding and key skills that will enable them to be effective managers in financial institutions, especially banks, in any country in the world.
 Students who follow this programme will gain:

 Detailed knowledge of the structure and role of banking in an economy.

 An understanding of risk models that are available to assess the risk of making loans.